-When the distinguished element of the group, x above. is redeclared, it "drags" along all elements declared like it.
+When this distinguished entity, x above, is redeclared, it "drags" along all entities declared like it.
 We call it the anchor of the association.
 The anchor may be the current entity, as in y: like Current class COMPARABLE [T] feature -- Contrast with /39/ le (other: like Current): BOOLEAN is deferred end;

-This readily applies to the previous example:
+This readily applies to the previous example